 Before completing a licence application, please refer to the Raffle Application Requirements for Lottery Licenses Issued by the Registrar of Alcohol and Gaming.

 The AGCO requires a minimum of six-weeks to complete the application process for a licence.

 90 Sheppard Avenue East Suite 200

-Please scan original copies of the necessary documents when E-mailing, or photo copies of originals when mailing.
+Please include scanned original copies of the required documents when emailing, or photocopies of originals when mailing.

-The following is a checklist of the documentation that is required to support your application for an electronic raffle licence.
-You may be asked to provide the licensing authority with additional information.
+The following is a list of the documentation that is required to support your application for an electronic raffle licence.
+The licensing authority may ask you to provide additional information.

 - Completed general raffle application form which can be found here.

 - Copy of municipal notification; you must notify the local municipality in writing of your intent to apply for an electronic raffle licence and provide a copy of that written notification to the AGCO with your application